 - You don’t have to cut corners; your ads, site links, extensions and targeting can be tailored completely, instead of creating generic adverts and ad copy

-- Reaching more niche audiences.
-Doing Google Ads at mass scale means that larger business targeting can be very generic.
-You can utilise your knowledge to show your ads only to very specific audiences, and to create unique adverts to really sell yourself.
+- You can reach more niche audiences.
+Doing Google Ads at mass scale means that larger business targeting stratergies can be very generic.
+You can utilise your knowledge to show your ads only to very specific audiences and create unique adverts to really sell yourself.

 With paid media, another way to beat the giants is to bid on your own brand terms.
 This not only ensures that OTAs and metasearch websites can’t steal your visitors, but it also means that your customers are more likely to find you when they need you.

 One thing that larger businesses often miss out on is referral schemes.
-Referral programs often encourage your guests to recommend your property, and using your past customers to generate new customers increases your average revenue per customer.
+Referral programs encourage your guests to recommend your property.
+Using your past customers to generate new ones increases your average revenue per customer.

-Loyalty programmes and referral schemes can also help to create regular bookings from the customers that you already have, allowing you to acquire your customer once and continue to generate revenue beyond this.
+Loyalty programmes and referral schemes can also help to create regular bookings from the customers that you already have, allowing you to acquire your customer once and continue to generate revenue beyond them.

 Last of all, if you can’t beat them, join them!
 There is no harm in working in partnership with metasearch or OTAs as long as your availability and rates are always up-to-date.

-Here at Verkeer, we understand the struggle that many businesses can have when competing with industry giants.
-Our in-house experts in paid media are the perfect addition to your customer acquisition strategy in 2020.
-Send us a message today to get started!
+At Verkeer, we understand the struggle that many businesses can have when competing with industry giants.
+Our in-house experts in paid media are the perfect addition to your customer acquisition strategy.
+Send us a message today to get started.